 - Stir butter mixture and about 1/3 of the bread cubes into meat mixture.
 Turn into deep bowl.

 - Makes 9 cups (enough for a 12 pound turkey)

-And, please, if you do try one of my recipes and like it, come back and let me know in a comment.
+You can see all of my recipes under Sallie’s Favorite Comfort Food Recipes.
+If you do try one of my recipes and like it, please come back and let me know in a comment.
 I truly do appreciate it when people do so!

 Categories: Sallie’s Favorite Comfort Food Recipes